quadsurf/es2015-with-babeljs/03_ES6_Symbols_Iterators.md

 // {}
 ```

 So, if they aren't displayed when working with the object, what's the point?
 The main purpose of symbols in es2015 is to guarantee that you won't _collide_ with any existing properties on the object.
 You can create a key that is guaranteed to be unique to store extra data (or functions) that need to be added to an object.
-This helps to alleviate some of the  [https://github.com/facebook/react/blob/401e6f10587b09d4e725763984957cf309dfdc30/vendor/react-dom.js#L30](extreme measures) some libraries have taken to avoid conflicts.
+This helps to alleviate some of the [extreme measures](https://github.com/facebook/react/blob/401e6f10587b09d4e725763984957cf309dfdc30/vendor/react-dom.js#L30) some libraries have taken to avoid conflicts.

-There are a few [https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Symbol#Well-known_symbols](predefined symbols) that are included in es2015 that allow you to define functionality in custom objects.
+There are a few [predefined symbols](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Symbol#Well-known_symbols) that are included in es2015 that allow you to define functionality in custom objects.
 We'll show an example of one of these in the next section.

 #### Exercise

-Take a look at the [https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Symbol](symbol documentation) and determine how we can iterate over the symbol keys that we are using for our `instructor` object above.
+Take a look at the [symbol documentation](ttps://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Symbol) and determine how we can iterate over the symbol keys that we are using for our `instructor` object above.

 ## Iterators